Capernaum and Hades

 Luke 16:19-20, “There was a certain (by the way; the word “certain” in the original text, is an indefinite pronoun, which means.. some man, any man.
 It does NOT mean a specific man) So then..
 “There was an indefinite rich man, and he was clothed in purple and fine linen, and lived in splendor every day.
 And there was a certain (again, indefinite) beggar, named Lazarus (the name Lazarus means.. “one who God helps”) who was laid at his gate and was full of sores”.
 From these first two verses of the story we have without a doubt, a depiction of one person who is quite exalted in his living condition, and one who is quite humbled, in his living condition.

 V-22 tells us..
 “Now it came about that the beggar died and was carried away by the angels to Abraham’s bosom..”
 There’s the humble being exalted. “..And the rich man also died and was buried..”
-No being carried away to Abraham’s bosom here, and no being exalted.
+There’s no being carried away to Abraham’s bosom here, and no being exalted.
 V-23 says, “And in hades, he lifted up his eyes being in torment, and saw Abraham far away, and Lazarus in his bosom.”
 There’s no doubt here, this man had been humbled!
 He used to be “rich” and was “dressed in purple and fine linen, and he lived in splendor every day”.
 But now, he was in torment in “hades”, the humble realm of the unseen!

 Listen to the contrast given in this next verse..